btcguide/btcguide.github.io/electrum-issues.md

 title: Electrum Issues
 ---

-In theory, it would be possible to do everything described in this guide using [Electrum](https://electrum.org/) instead of [Spectre Desktop](https://github.com/cryptoadvance/specter-desktop).
+In theory, it would be possible to do everything described in this guide using [Electrum](https://electrum.org/) instead of [Specter Desktop](https://github.com/cryptoadvance/specter-desktop).
-However, there are a number of reasons we're using [Spectre Desktop](https://github.com/cryptoadvance/specter-desktop) instead.
+However, there are a number of reasons we're using [Specter Desktop](https://github.com/cryptoadvance/specter-desktop) instead.

 #### Electrum Has a Very Slow Release Schedule
 This may be due to the fact that it's a large project used for many different things (lightning, coin selection, hardware wallet integration, multisig, etc), or its nonstandard use of git (it operates with a "dirty" master branch).